rnair1607/toDo/README.md

 # toDo

 This frontend application is a Todo web app developed using VueJS 2 with VueX for state management and Tailwind for styling the layouts and components.
-Below are teh commands to run and test the application.
+Below are the commands to run and test the application.

 ## Build Setup